7 Interactive Marketing Campaigns For You That We Love

 What We Loved: People want to be helped, not sold to.
 And this assessment captured this essence of modern marketing quite well.
 And hence, it saw a conversion rate of over 40%.
 In fact, 60% of the people who started the quiz provided their lead info.

 #8 The Ultimate Grammar Quiz – Buzzfeed

 Buzzfeed has been doing fun quizzes for quite some time now, and there are thousands of them.
 In fact, it’s known that Buzzfeed creates almost 8 quizzes per day.
 With that number, it becomes difficult to pick one quiz that we love.
-But we had to do it, and thus we chose this ultimate grammar quiz from 2017.
+But we had to do it, and thus we chose this ultimate grammar quiz.

 What We Loved: While we think grammar quizzes can be boring, this one is as interactive as any other Buzzfeed style quiz.
 And it challenges the grammar nazi within us!
 Probably this is why so many people took the quiz.
 Last checked it had more than 9K shares!

 Trust us, we wanted the list to go on and on… But, we love you guys a lot, and thus we want to pass the baton to you.
 Tell us about your favorite interactive campaigns.
 Hopefully, we like some of them so much that we add it to this post as a bonus!

 Antara Agarwal is a full time marketing consultant at Outgrow.
 She can be found packing her bags for her next trip, often to the mountains.
 And in one of those bags you will always find a half finished book she’s been struggling with for months.